weiji14/deepicedrain/deepicedrain/README.md

 - :card_file_box: extraload.py - Convenience functions for extracting, transforming and loading data
   - array_to_dataframe - Turns a 1D/2D numpy/dask array into a tidy pandas/dask dataframe table
+  - ndarray_to_parquet - Turns an n-dimensional xarray/zarr array into an a parquet columnar format

+- :world_map: vizplots.py - Makes interactive dashboard plots and publication quality figures
+  - IceSat2Explorer - Dashboard for interacting with ICESat-2 point clouds on a 2D map